 Northern Ireland Food and Drink

 With its rich agricultural land and winding coastline, it's no surprise that Northern Ireland has a good quality of fresh meat and plentiful fish.
 Eel is used in dishes around the Lough Neagh area.
 Hearty stews, speciality bread and sticky cakes are specialities across the province.
 Look out for good independent bakeries where you can try distinctive local breads such as puffy soda farls or the flatter potato farls.
 Portion size tends to lean towards the massive, so you shouldn't go hungry.
-A hearty breakfast is a must at least once, when the traditional Ulster Fry, including bacon, eggs, sausages and soda bread, will set you up nicely for the day.
+A hearty breakfast is a must at least once, when the traditional Ulster Fry, including bacon, eggs, sausages, tomato potato farls, soda bread and black and white pudding, will set you up nicely for the day.

-Northern Ireland is presently the only country in the United Kingdom without any Michelin-starred restaurants.
-It has had them in the recent past, however, and the fact is far from indicative of there being a paucity of good places to eat.
+Northern Ireland currently has two Michelin starred restaurants, Eipic and OX, both located in Belfast.
 Belfast and Derry/Londonderry are particularly strong when it comes to ‘casual’ fine dining, with an emphasis on fresh local produce and some genuinely inventive menus to choose from.
-The Good Food Guide – a rival to Michelin – has been particularly glowing about several Northern Irish restaurants.
+The Good Food Guide – a rival to Michelin – has been particularly complimentary about several Northern Irish restaurants.

 • An Ulster fry - eggs, sausages, bacon rashers, mushrooms, beans, fried tomato, sometimes with further components.